vyassuyog1/django-oidc/README.rst

     url(r'openid/', include('djangooidc.urls')),

-You may now test the authentication by going to (on the development server) http://localhost:8000/openid/login
+You may now test the authentication by going to (on the development server) http://localhost:8000/openid/login or to any of your views that requires authentication.

 Features
 --------

 * Simple ready to use Django authentication provider
+* No models stored in database - just some configuration in settings.py